naerhy/snow-crash/level01/resources/README.md

 We use the same commands from the previous level, but we don't find any exploitable files.

-We browse the system directories for a while until a filename catches our attention: `/etc/passwd`.
+We browse the system directories until a filename catches our attention: `/etc/passwd`.

 ```Traditionally, the /etc/passwd file is used to keep track of every registered user that has access to a system.
 The /etc/passwd file is a colon-separated file that contains the following information: